mne-tools/mne-cpp/doc/gh-pages/pages/development/deployment.md

 # Deployment

-This page explains how MNE-CPP handles builds, exernal as well as internal dependencies, resources, and packaging.
+This page explains how MNE-CPP handles build setups, solves for exernal as well as internal dependencies, prepares resources, and does packaging.

 ## Build rules